Introduction

 Is Skim Milk Healthy?

-Yes, skim milk is a healthy choice for most people, particularly those aiming to reduce fat and calorie intake.
+Yes, this type of milk is a healthy choice for most people, particularly those aiming to reduce fat and calorie intake.
 However, it may not be the best option for everyone:

 - For Weight Gain or High-Calorie Diets: Full cream milk might be a better choice due to its higher calorie and fat content.